lfbettcher/Launch-Academy/java-team-roster/java-team-roster.md

 Acceptance Criteria:

-- When I navigate to `/team?teamIndex=<index in array>`, I receive details about the team located at that index in the League's list of teams
+- When I navigate to `/team?teamIndex=<index in array>`, I receive details about the team located at that index in the com.launchacademy.rosters.models.League's list of teams
 - I should see the team's name, as well as a list of all of the players and their correlating positions
 - If I attempt to access an index that is out of range for the list of teams, I receive a 404